 Outside of critical areas or buffers, the City’s tree regulations only apply to significant-sized trees on private property, unless the area cleared exceeds 3,000 square feet.
 Significant trees are defined as eight inches in diameter or larger for evergreen conifers, and 12 inches in diameter for other trees.

 A permit is required to remove more than the number of trees outlined above.
 A permit is also required for removal of trees greater than 30 inches in diameter (94.2” in circumference).
+Please contact Planning and Community Development prior to any tree removal or pruning activity to verify code requirements.

 Trees in the Right-of-Way